Islamic Courts Union

 Six months into their governance, the ICU was toppled during the final days of 2006 by a full scale Ethiopian invasion of Somalia, supported by the United States.
 Much of the organizational structure of the ICU disintegrated early on in 2007 due to the invasion as the ENDF/US forces brought the Transitional Federal Government (TFG) to power.
-Following the collapse of courts rule, much of the high ranking leadership sought refuge in Eritrea.
+Following the collapse of the ICU's rule, much of the ICU's high ranking leadership sought refuge in Eritrea.
 In the insurgency that followed, a youth faction within the military wing of the Islamic Courts, Al-Shabaab, stayed behind and broke away, initially empowering themselves as a popular resistance movement against the occupation.
 Throughout 2007 and 2008, ICU forces participated in the insurgency against Ethiopian troops occupying Somalia.
 Several high-ranking members of the Islamic Courts later founded the Alliance for the Re-liberation of Somalia (ARS) in late 2007, which would merge with the TFG in late 2008.
 Former chairman of the ICU Sharif Ahmed became president of Somalia in 2009, replacing the TFG with the Federal Government of Somalia.
 In 2012, the country adopted a new constitution that declared Somalia an Islamic state with Sharia as its primary source of law.